MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-playlistcollectionplaylistremoved.md

 ---
 title: PlaylistCollectionPlaylistRemoved Event of the AxWindowsMediaPlayer Object
-description: The PlaylistCollectionPlaylistRemoved event occurs when a playlist is removed from the playlist collection. ms.assetid: 96935a9e-4c08-42e9-a63f-7b6cda41b243
+description: The PlaylistCollectionPlaylistRemoved event occurs when a playlist is removed from the playlist collection. | PlaylistCollectionPlaylistRemoved Event of the AxWindowsMediaPlayer Object ms.assetid: 96935a9e-4c08-42e9-a63f-7b6cda41b243
 keywords:
 - PlaylistCollectionPlaylistRemoved Event of the AxWindowsMediaPlayer Object Windows Media Player